wso2/docs-choreo-dev/en/pe-docs/docs/user-management/users/manage-members-of-an-organization.md

 ## Manage user permission

-For details on how Choreo manages user permission, see [Manage user permission](../../choreo-concepts/organization.md#manage-user-permission).
+For details on how Choreo manages user permission, see [Access Control](../../choreo-concepts/access-control.md).